 Leh to Kargil

-The deep cut Shyok and Nubra River Valleys (permit required) offer tremendous yet accessible scenery with green oasis villages surrounded by thrillingly stark scree slopes, boulder fields and harsh arid mountains.
-There are sand dunes, monasteries, a ruined palace and – at Turtuk – a whole different culture (Balti) to discover.
+The deep-cut Shayok and Nubra River Valleys offer tremendous scenery on a grand scale, with green oasis villages surrounded by thrillingly stark scree slopes, boulder fields and harsh arid mountains.
+There are sand dunes, monasteries, a ruined palace and – at Turtuk and Bogdang – a whole different culture (Balti) to discover.
 Permits are required by foreigners.

 Leh to Diskit

-The Nubra road zigzags up stark bare-rock mountains for around 1½ hours to Khardung La, which at 5602m is claimed, albeit disputably, to be the world’s highest motorable pass.
-Descending again look for marmot and dzo (yak-cow mix-breeds) around the pretty pond known rather misleadingly as Tsolding Buddha Park.
+The Nubra road zigzags up stark bare-rock mountains for around 1½ hours to Khardung La, which at 5602m is claimed (disputably) to be the world’s highest motorable pass.
+Descending again, look for marmot and dzo (a cow and yak cross-breed) around the pretty pond known rather misleadingly as Tsolding Buddha Park.
 Army posts check permits and passports at Km24 and Km53.

 Slow-paced Lamayuru is one of Ladakh’s most memorable villages and an ideal place to break the journey from Kargil to Leh.
-Set among mountain-backed badlands, picturesque homes huddle around a crumbling central hilltop that’s pitted with caves and topped by the ultra-photogenic Yungdrung Gompa.
+Set among mountain-backed badlands, picturesque homes huddle around a crumbling central hilltop that’s a Swiss cheese of caves and erosion pillars topped by a photogenic gompa.